 If you’re going for cure of anything chronic, you need to hire a professional.

 I’ve made a video to help you choose a qualified homeopathic vet and it appears on my YouTube channel and refers to my Recommended Resources page.
-Just scroll down to the section on Sources of Holistic Veterinarians and you’ll be on your way to a true cure in no time.
+Just follow the guidelines I’ve laid out and you’ll be on your way to a true cure in no time.

 If you’re dealing with acute disease, by all means, DIY (do it yourself) homeopathy is great.

 Just get some training, get some books, study and you’ll do amazing things.

 For the much more common chronic diseases, though, it takes a professional veterinary homeopath to effect cure.
 It’s not easy work, even for us who’ve trained in and practiced this amazing art and science for years.